vrandall66/front-end-submissions-public/1901/mod-2/gametime/kayla-jacqueline.md

 * [ ] Novice - The application is confusing or difficult to use.
 * [ ] Advanced Beginner - The application shows effort in the user experience, but the result is not effective.
 The evaluator has some difficulty using the application and may need assistance from developers.
-* [ ] Proficient - The application is pleasant, logical, and easy to use.
+* [ x ] Proficient - The application is pleasant, logical, and easy to use.
 Developers use appropriate semantic elements in markup that allow for both mouse and keyboard navigation to all interactive elements.
 * [ ] Exceptional -  Meets all expectations for `Proficient`.
 In addition, developers implement attributes and ARIA labels where appropriate to allow for a better user experience with a screen reader.
 The application stands on its own to be used by the instructor _without_ guidance from the developers.

 * Make sure things that you *cant* click on denote that.
 Make them look a bit more disabled